Lung Cancer Survival Rate

 What affects lung cancer survival rates?

 Many factors affect lung cancer survival rates, including what type of this cancer you have, its stage, your age, and your overall health.
+The best way to improve your lung cancer survival rate is to get treated.
+Without treatment, lung cancer has a very poor survival rate.

 Is lung cancer always fatal?